-In Rainlevelr, Dutch growers contribute to so called “dry feet” by making space in their rainwater basin or silo before an expected downpour.
-Dutch growers opt to do so of their own volition.
-Delfland (Dutch Water Authority) informs growers about the forecasted rain and lets them know when more space for water is needed.
-Delfland covers the one-off costs of facilities required to participate, and the grower operates and maintains them.
-This collaboration decreases the risk of flooding and lessens any water damage.
+In Rainlevelr, Dutch growers contribute to dry feet by making room in their rainwater basin or silo before heavy rainfall.
+They do this on a voluntary basis.
+Delfland informs the gardeners about the precipitation forecast and lets them know when more space is needed.
+Once Delfland reimburses the extra facilities, the gardener works with them and maintains them.
+This cooperation reduces the risk of flooding and water damage.